vivek2437/langchain_learnings/README.md

 - LangChain chat models accept message lists (System/Human/AI), which maps naturally to `ChatOllama` invocations.
 - `with_structured_output` enforces response shapes; start simple with `TypedDict`, then move to `BaseModel` when you need stricter validation.
 - `StructuredOutputParser` plus `OutputFixingParser` can repair slightly off-spec generations by re-parsing through the LLM.
+- **Sequential chains** pass output from one step as input to the next (linear flow: A → B → C).
+- **Conditional chains** use `RunnablePassBranch` to route data through different paths based on runtime conditions (if-else logic).
+- **Parallel chains** with `RunnableParallel` execute multiple branches concurrently, then merge results—ideal for independent tasks like generating notes and questions simultaneously.